jennie6151/travel-site/README.md

     * Opera
 *  Used incognito mode on **Google Chrome** to remove all cached data.

+## User stories as part of testing
+As a user I want to...
+1. search 'Bath' and find Accommodation.
+Test performed and true.
+2. search 'Bath' and find Accommodation and click on a result and it highlight on the map.
+Test performed and true.
+3. search 'Bath' and find Accommodation and then change type to Restaurants and my search to be updated.
+Test performed and true.
+4. search 'Bath' and find Accommodation and then type 'Bristol' and my search to be updated.
+Test performed and true.
+5. search 'Sutterby' and find no results for any search.
+Test performed and true.

 <a name="version"></a>
 ## Versioning
 I used **Git** for versioning on this project.
 And hosted this on Github.